Research and Publications

 2005 Article: Drama on the run – mapping the practice of process drama in Journal of Aesthetic Education 39 (4)

-Pamela is also Co-Editor of Drama Research: international journal of drama in education
+Pamela has also been Co-Editor of Drama Research: international journal of drama in education

 Visit Drama Research